opencog/atomese-simd/Design-A.md

       (ValueOf anchor)
       (ValueOf (Anchor "some anchor point") (Predicate "some key")))

-   ; TODO RUleLink + FilterLink that provides an all-in-one wrapper for ; above.
+   ; TODO RuleLink + FilterLink that provides an all-in-one wrapper for ; above.
 See sensory examples for example.
 ```